-All of our programs are full and waitlists are currently closed.
+All of our programs are full, but waitlists are open.

 Please feel free to contact us if you have any questions.
 Thank you.

 We are happy to announce that the Junior Kindergarten program is running this year, with Shelley-anne Jorgensen as the Educator.

 If you have any questions please give us a call.

 Our little friends born in 2017 are eligible to start kindergarten in September!
 You can pick up registration forms from our Centre or call Salmo Elementary School at 250 357-2214 to get the process started